GuitarML/NeuralPi/README.md

 ## To Do

-Currently, the NeuralPi plugin has no user controls.
+Currently, the NeuralPi plugin running on Elk OS has no user controls.
 It runs a single model that can be swapped out before running the plugin.
 The next step is to add user controls via OSC messages, so that a remote instance of the plugin can control the NeuralPi over Wifi.
 These controls will include Gain/Volume, EQ, and model selection.

 Elk Audio OS also supports physical controls through [Sensei](https://github.com/elk-audio/sensei).
 Gain/Volume and EQ knobs can be added, as well as a LCD screen for selecting different models.
 One could build an actual guitar pedal with NeuralPi and any number of other digital effects and controls.